Mo3he/Axis_Cam_Tailscale/README.md

 ## To install Tailscale on Axis cameras

-You will need to enable SSH via the plainconfig
+You will need to enable SSH via the plain config

 1. Copy the files "tailscale" and "tailscaled" for the correct proccesor to the camera to /usr/local/packages/tailscale
 2. `cd /usr/local/packages/tailscale`